fsalinas26/sellix-api-wrapper/README.md

 # API Endpoints
 ## Orders
 ### getAllOrders()
-Fetches all orders from your shop.
+Fetches all orders sorted by creation date.

 ### getOrder(id)
 Fetches a specific order by ID.

 ## Products
 ### getAllProducts()
-Fetches all products from your shop.
+Fetches all products sorted by creation date.

 ### getProduct(id)
 Fetches a specific product by ID.